 Well maybe God could just stop the real tragedies like the Mayer sisters, or the youngster who commits suicide because of being bullied.
 Or maybe God should stop the cancer eating away at the little girl, or stop the older pedophile from preying on another victim.
 These are the real tragedies right?
 Couldn’t God just stop these?
 We’ve already briefly played out a scenario involving war, but the short answer is yes, He could.
 He is all powerful and could stop all of this from happening.
 In fact none of this could have happened.
 But is it feasible for God to do this and to still provide an environment where His creatures come to freely know Him and enter into a relationship with Him?

-So when a world is created with free agents then those agents are allowed to enter into relationships freely, and not through compulsion.
+When a world is created with free agents, those agents are allowed to enter into relationships freely, and not through compulsion.
 When that happens choices are made and people get hurt, all kinds of hurt.
 And when we think about the nature of God, that the universe had a beginning to its existence (see “the cosmological argument” section), then we know that this Creator is personal, because a choice was made to bring this world into being, which means God cares about this creation because He created it; which means this Being, though not needing anything, desires a relationship with His creatures.
 And that relationship can only be entered into by free choice.
 Did you compel your spouse to marry you?

 So people will ask, if God loves us this much, why would He send people to a place called hell?
 The Bible is very clear in the fact that hell is an eternal state, just as heaven is an eternal state.
 It’s just that hell is an eternal state void of a relationship with God.
-And why should a good God be interactive in an eternal place like hell when people didn’t want a relationship with Him while they were physically walking the earth?
+And why would a good God be interactive in an eternal place like hell when people didn’t want a relationship with Him while they were physically walking the earth?
 Remember, He is a just God (see “justice” section) and He rewards people eternally with their temporal wishes on this Earth.
 God is perfectly within the realms of justice by rewarding you an eternal home without Him since you declined to have a relationship with Him in this life.
 The harsh reality here is that God sends nobody to hell, it’s really your choice on where you want to go.
 In fact the Bible is very clear that He is longsuffering and desires all to be saved and come to the saving knowledge of Christ (Ezk 33:11, Matt 18:14, 1 Tim 2:4 and 2 Peter 3:9).
 The decision is ours, not His, on where our eternal place is.
 The judge just executes the sentence, for we are the ones who perpetrate the crime.
 John 3:17-21 is very clear what Christ’s mission to us was, and it was not condemnation.
 Romans 8:1-4 makes this point again.

 So if God does not exist, how are we to understand evil and suffering?
 How do we even define them if the standard of good is not God’s nature?
 Is it defined by public opinion?
 Is it defined by a public figure, alive or deceased?
 Is it defined by a society, current or defunct?
 What is evil and suffering for me may not be the same for you, at least perhaps not on the same magnitude.
 Why would it be sad to see a 2 year old girl die of cancer if it was her completely random biological makeup to do so and nobody could have intervened because there is no God.
 Just bad luck I suppose?
-Why does it really matter a lick if someone dies at 2, 22, or 102 if there is no God?
-Because they didn’t get to experience life as a whole (whatever that means) even though they die and don’t remember any of it because there is no life beyond the grave.
+Why does it really matter a lick if someone dies at 2, 22, or 102 if there is no God; because they didn’t get to experience life as a whole (whatever that means) even though they die and don’t remember any of it because there is no life beyond the grave?

 We as humans need to wake up and really sense the gravity of our current worldviews.
 If there is a God, which I believe the evidence strongly indicates (please peruse the “Evidence” section), then this has eternal consequences.
 And if there is a God, we should be asking ourselves how has He revealed Himself?
 The Christian here would answer through Jesus of Nazareth.
 Other religions would answer in some other revelatory or non-revelatory way.
 We need to weigh the evidence and decide.

 What the Christian worldview possesses is an answer to the suffering of the world through the person of Jesus of Nazareth.
-We have a man, a real flesh and blood historical figure who claimed a divine mission and special relationship to God, in fact He said He and the Father were one (John 17:22).
+We have a man, a real flesh and blood historical figure who claimed a divine mission and special relationship to God; in fact He said He and the Father were one (John 17:22).
 He performed many miracles and healings.
 He came onto the scene unexpectedly and even more paradoxically He foreshadowed the fact He would have to die for the sins of humanity.
 And then what?
 He suffered.
 He suffered horrible torment in His scourging and then His crucifixion.
 Did you know the word excruciating actually means ‘out of the cross?’
 That Roman way of execution was so horrific the experience of the event became a word which would reflect unimaginable suffering.

 For C.S.
 Lewis clearly sensed the gravity of this discernment when he penned “if Christianity is false, it is of no importance.
 If it is true it is of the utmost importance.
 The one thing it cannot be is moderately important.”

 So Jesus not only tells us in John 16:33 that we’ll have trouble in this world, He actually took our sins to the cross and suffered in our place.
 But our suffering needn’t be eternal.
 He suffered to repair the relationship to God that we didn’t and don’t want to have.
 Imagine that; our God suffered in the form of a man so we wouldn’t have to die in our trespasses?
 This is a completely foreign and novel idea in the world of faith systems.
 It would be like the judge finding the accused guilty and instead of saying, “bailiff take this man away,” the judge gets up and says “bailiff, take me away.”
 Really?
 If you don’t understand this please see the ‘Forgiveness’ section and then come back here.
-And informed Christians understand the purpose of life is not happiness, it is communion and worship of their God.
+Informed Christians also understand the purpose of life is not happiness, it is communion and worship of their God.
 They understand that in a world of free agents, suffering must occur, evil must occur.
 But that only in a world of free agents could someone freely come to the knowledge and discernment of a loving God, even though we may not like the taste of how evil and suffering impacts us.

 C.S.
 Lewis clearly sensed the gravity of this discernment when he penned “if Christianity is false, it is of no importance.
 If it is true it is of the utmost importance.
 The one thing it cannot be is moderately important.”(4) How important is it to you?
 You have an appointment that you will not miss.
 That appointment is death.
 And now you are one day closer to that appointment.
 How do you make sense of evil and suffering without God?
 Is Dawkins right?
 Is this all just blind, pitiless indifference?
 Bad luck?
 Then why argue about any of it or complain about it if there’s no ultimate truth behind it and it’s just our purely random biological programming to play it out.
 So now you see the problem of evil and suffering is only a problem for the believer or seeker if God exists, and not for the committed atheist if their worldview is true.
 Why?
 Because nature is red in tooth and claw.